Ortelius Microservice Visionaries 2022

-On May 20th, 2022 the Ortelius community will host our 4th ‘Microservice Visionaries’ gathering to celebrate the community committers of Ortelius, discuss microservice best practices, and drive awareness of the benefits and challenges of implementing a truly shared microservice oriented architecture.
-We host the majority of the event on the Ortelius Twitch TV Channel giving our committers a platform for presenting technical topics.
-The first hour is hosted via zoom.
-Below are descriptions of the May 20th event.
+On May 20th, 2022 the Ortelius community hosted our 4th ‘Microservice Visionaries’ gathering to celebrate the community committers of Ortelius, discuss microservice best practices, and drive awareness of the benefits and challenges of implementing a truly shared microservice oriented architecture.
+We hosted the majority of the event on the Ortelius Twitch TV Channel giving our committers a platform for presenting technical topics.
+The first hour was hosted via zoom.
+Below are descriptions of the May 20th event and on-demand viewing.

 This live Zoom event kicks off the Visionaries gathering.
 Meet the contributors and see who earned committer badges.
 There are 3 categories, Ambassador, Champions and Legends.